 What went wrong with election administration and what can Bola Tinubu do to win over his critics?
 Atlantic Council experts, one of whom served on the ground as an election monitor, weigh in.

 The African Union is at a crossroads.
 It’s time to seize its moment.

 The African Union needs to be strong inside to be strong outside.
 The new chair will need to kick off an exploration of the Union's organization, identity, role, and means.

 Ambassador Rama Yade is senior director of the Atlantic Council’s Africa Center and senior fellow for the Europe Center.
 She is also a professor of African affairs at Mohammed VI Polytechnic University in Morocco and at Sciences Po Paris.

 Prior to joining the Council, she was a consultant for the World Bank, advising the institution on education, youth, sports, human capital, and disability issues in Africa.
 She also has strong experience in the private sector as an editor in London and as director for development at a French consulting firm in corporate and social responsibility.

-Yade has over a decade of experience working in French, European, and international politics.
-At the age of thirty, she was appointed as the deputy minister for foreign affairs and human rights of the Republic of France, the first woman of African descent to become a member of the French cabinet.
-She was subsequently appointed to the position of deputy minister of sports in 2009.
-In 2010, Yade was appointed as the ambassador of France to UNESCO.
-During her government service, Yade focused on democracy and the rule of law, women’s rights, child protection, the struggle against homophobia, and freedom of speech issues.
+Ambassador Yade has over a decade of experience working in French, European, and international politics.
+At the age of thirty, she was appointed as the deputy minister for foreign affairs and human rights of the Republic of France: the first ever French minister for human rights and the first woman of African descent to become a member of the French cabinet.
+In recognition of her work, she was Nelson Mandela’s personal guest on his ninetieth birthday in Johannesburg.